T3TR15/t3tr15.github.io/README.md

 # t3tr15.github.io
-A Tetris variant made by two bois.
+A Tetris variant made by two New York bois.
 What more is there to say?
 Quite a bit, actually...

 # Key binding
 Key binding for tetriminos is based off of those found in Tetris Friends (see https://i.redd.it/5yj1ehsbxfu21.png), with additional WASD keys which correspond to the arrow keys.
 However, there are also additional keyboard controls, which are covered below.